skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

       - 80:8000
 ```
 mounting ./project directory on the host to /use/src/app inside the container, allows modifying the code on the fly, without having to rebuild the image, as the container gets updated in real time.
+In docker-compose.yml have have 80:8000 on the last line.
+This will connect host port 80 (the default port for HTTP) to container port 8000 (where the app is running).

 from the directory with docker-compose.yml we build the docker services image:
 ```
 docker-compose build #builds the images, does not start the containers